-Surveillance for CSF in wild pigs
+Surveillance for CSFV in wild and feral pigs

-- 1) While the same principles apply, surveillance in wild pigs presents challenges beyond those encountered in domestic populations in each of the following areas: - a) determination of the distribution, size and movement patterns associated with the wild pig population; - b) assessment of the possible presence of CSF within the population; - c) determination of the practicability of establishing a zone. - 2) The design of a monitoring system for wild pigs is dependent on several factors such as the organisation of the Veterinary Services and resources available.
-The geographic distribution and approximate size of wild pig populations need to be assessed as a prerequisite for designing a monitoring system.
-Sources of information may include wildlife conservation organisations, hunter associations and other available sources.
-The objective of a surveillance programme is to determine if a given disease is present, and if so, at what prevalence.
+- 1) The objective of a surveillance programme is either to demonstrate that CSFV infection is not present in wild and feral pigs or, if known to be present, to estimate the distribution and prevalence of the infection.
+While the same principles apply, surveillance in wild and feral pigs presents additional challenges including: - a) determination of the distribution, size and movement patterns associated with the wild and feral pig population; - b) relevance and practicality of assessing the possible presence of CSFV infection within the population; - c) determination of the practicability of establishing a zone taking into account the degree of interaction with domestic and captive wild pigs within the proposed zone.

+The geographic distribution and estimated size of wild and feral pig populations need to be assessed as a prerequisite for designing a monitoring system.
+Sources of information to aid in the design of a monitoring system may include governmental and non-governmental wildlife organisations such as hunter associations.

-- 3) Estimates of wild pig populations can be made using advanced methods (e.g. radio tracking, linear transect method, capture/recapture) or traditional methods based on the number of animals that can be hunted to allow for natural restocking (hunting bags). - 4) For implementation of the monitoring programme, it will be necessary to define the limits of the territory over which wild pigs range in order to delineate the epidemiological units within the monitoring programme.
-It is often difficult to define epidemiological units for wild animals.
-The most practical approach is based on natural and artificial barriers. - 5) The monitoring programme should also include animals found dead, road kills, animals showing abnormal behaviour or exhibiting gross lesions during dressing. - 6) There may be situations where a more targeted surveillance programme can provide additional assurance.
-The criteria to define high risk areas for targeted surveillance include: - a) areas with past history of CSF; - b) sub-regions with large populations of wild pigs; - c) border regions with CSF affected countries or zones; - d) interface between wild and domestic pig populations; - e) picnic and camping areas; - f) farms with free-ranging pigs; - g) garbage dumps; - h) other risk areas determined by the Veterinary Authority.
+2) For implementation of the monitoring programme, it will be necessary to define the limits of the area over which wild and feral pigs range, in order to delineate the epidemiological units within the monitoring programme.
+It is often difficult to define epidemiological units for wild and feral pigs.
+The most practical approach is based on natural and artificial barriers.

+- 3) The monitoring programme should involve serological and virological testing, including animals found dead, road kills, animals showing abnormal behaviour or exhibiting gross lesions during dressing. - 4) There may be situations where a more targeted surveillance programme can provide additional assurance.
+The criteria to define high risk areas for targeted surveillance include: - a) areas with past history of CSF; - b) sub-regions with large populations of wild and feral pigs; - c) border regions with CSF affected countries or zones; - d) interface between wild and feral pig populations, and domestic and captive wild pig populations; - e) farms with free-ranging pigs; - other risk areas determined by the Veterinary Authority such as garbage dumps and picnic and camping areas.